MUTOR-2/HistoryAndPracticeOfMultimedia/_units/02/index.md

 In the 1950s, information theory, as a very young field of science, raised numerous questions in its heuristic application to music.
 In retrospect, many of these assumptions were utopian and hardly verifiable; one can therefore call this phase in computer music, which lasted roughly until 1970, the "speculative phase".
 Without extensive knowledge of music perception and cognition, which at the time had hardly developed beyond the results Helmholtz's 19th century research, information theory seemed to at least give composers a tool with which to organize the almost endless possibilities of electronic, as well as acoustic, music.

+## Application of Information Theory to Music
 The American pioneer of computer music Lejaren Hiller (1924-1992) gave two lectures on information theory and computer music at the International Summer Courses for New Music in Darmstadt in 1963.
 His concept of musical information density was informed by statistics and the mathematical foundations of communication theory.
 Hiller's diagrams comparing the information speeds of selected compositions from Mozart to Hindemith (measured in bits per second) seem strange from the distance of 40 years, but they corresponded to a widespread way of thinking at that time.

 https://elearning.hfmt-hamburg.de/pluginfile.php/7166/mod_page/content/1/Hiller.png?time=1588358838687![image](https://user-images.githubusercontent.com/17442406/114523704-d1699980-9c44-11eb-88fb-4248d6944690.png)
 Measurement of information content of music according to Lejaren Hiller

-## The first computer-generated scores
+### The first computer-generated scores
 1956: The first composition was the popular music song Push-button Bertha by Martin Klein and Douglas Bolitho. https://elearning.hfmt-hamburg.de/pluginfile.php/7169/mod_page/content/2/PushButtonBertha-1.jpg